-Chemicals (fertilizer, weed & bug killers, vehicle fluids, coal tar pavement sealers, etc.), are carried with runoff and can be toxic to wildlife.
+Chemicals (fertilizer, pesticides, vehicle fluids, and coal tar pavement sealers, etc.) are carried with runoff and can be toxic to wildlife.

 Pet waste contains bacteria that can wash into swimming areas and create health hazards, and may contribute to beach closures.
+It also contains nutrients that contribute to harmful algae blooms.

-Salt, which is spread on roads, sidewalks, and parking lots to melt snow and ice, dissolves in water or snowmelt.
+Salt is spread on roads, sidewalks, and parking lots to melt snow and ice and dissolves in water or snowmelt.
 Once salt gets into our water it cannot be removed.
-Salt in our waterways can be toxic to wildlife.
+Salt in our fresh waterways can be toxic to wildlife.

-Debris, like cigarette butts and other forms of litter, is unsightly and can harm wildlife.
+Debris, like cigarette butts, plastic bags, and other forms of litter, is unsightly and harms wildlife.